amgad-rady/amgad-rady.github.io/gsoc-2020/report.md

 ### Pull Request [#254](https://github.com/javapathfinder/jpf-core/pull/254)

 This pull request is related to issue [#248](https://github.com/javapathfinder/jpf-core/issues/248).
 This fixed an error with the method dispatch semantics in JPF as described in the issue.
+The error was due to the JPF virtual machine not adhering to the dynamic method lookup algorithm described in section [15.12.4.4](https://docs.oracle.com/javase/specs/jls/se11/html/jls-15.html#jls-15.12.4.4) of the Java Language Specification 11.
+Specifically, JPF did not correctly invoke ```private``` methods.

 ## Outstanding Issues